florborboletas/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 * Assists with field work when necessary

 ### Aquatic Science Field and Lab Technician
 Jess Owen is the Healthy Headwaters Lab Aquatic Science Field and Lab Technician.
-She is based in GLIER's central nutrient facility.
+She is based in GLIER's central nutrient facility or OANL.
 She:
 * Analyses Healthy Headwater Lab water samples for C, P, and N
 * Trains new lab members in nutrient analysis
+* Analyses PCB concentrations in biological samples
+* Works closely with Bkejwanong/Walpole Island First Nation on species at risk and Indigenous allyship